 So to Answer the Question “How Much Can You Earn From Sports Betting?”

-- You can earn an amount proportional to whatever you turn over, given a plus EV betting strategy.
+- You can earn an amount proportional to whatever you turn over, provided you have a plus EV betting strategy.

 So there you have it — skies the limit.

 Unfortunately it’s easier said than done.
 If you’re using Bookmakers they’ll be sure to cap how much you can stake, and therefore earn.
-On Betfair, the odds are very sharp, so finding plus EV odds is tough.
+On the betting exchange (Betfair), the prices are very sharp, so finding plus EV odds is tough.